Rochester, New York: Rails and mass transit

-The former canal and subway tunnel have become a frequent source of debate.
-Homeless people trespass in the tunnels.
-The city has considered multiple solutions for the space including recreating a canal way, putting the subway system back in or filling the tunnels entirely.
-The plan to fill the tunnels in completely generated criticism, as the cost of filling would not generate or leverage economic development.
-The western end of the tunnel was filled in to the former Baltimore and Ohio Railroad turnout in 2010 as part of a redevelopment of the above street and the eastern end of the tunnel is undergoing redevelopment.
-The Broad Street aqueduct and most famous part of the tunnel is on the National Register of Historic Places being added in 1976.

 Major highways and roads

-Three exits off the New York State Thruway (Interstate 90) serve Rochester.
-Rochester has an extensive system of limited-access highways (called 'expressways' or just 'highways', but never 'freeways') which connects all parts of the city and the Thruway.
+Three exits off the New York State Thruway (I-90) serve Rochester.
 Rochester's expressway system, conceived in the 1950s, was designed as two concentric circles with feeder expressways from the west, south and east.
 The system allows for quick travel within the metropolitan area and a lack of the traffic gridlock typically found in cities of comparable size; in part this is because the system was designed to accommodate rapid travel between the suburbs and downtown, and also because it was built when the city's population was over 330,000, whereas today it is a full third less.

 The Outer Loop circles just outside the city limits while the former Inner Loop once circled around the immediate downtown area within the city (the easternmost sector was closed in 2015).
-From the west are Lake Ontario State Parkway, NY-531 and I-490; Interstate 390 feeds from the south; and NY-104, NY-441, and I-490 approach from the east.
+From the west are Lake Ontario State Parkway, NY 531 and I-490; I-390 feeds from the south; and NY 104, NY 441, and I-490 approach from the east.

-In 2016, the City of Rochester launched the Pace Car Program.
-"Pace Car drivers sign a pledge to drive within the speed limit, drive courteously, yield to pedestrians and be mindful of bicyclists and others on the street."

-Later expressway proposals

-In the early 1970s, the Genesee Expressway Task Force, City leaders, and NYSDOT studied the feasibility of connecting the outer and inner Loops with a new southern expressway.
+In the early 1970s, the Genesee Expressway Task Force, City leaders, and the New York State Department of Transportation studied the feasibility of connecting the outer and inner Loops with a new southern expressway.
 The proposed route extended north from the I-390 and I-590 interchange in Brighton, cutting through Rochester's Swillburg neighborhood.
 In 1972, consultants Berger Lehman Associates recommended a new 'Busway', an expressway with dedicated bus lanes, similar to Bus Rapid Transit.
 The expressway extension was never built.

-Three Interstate Highways run through the City of Rochester:
+In 2016, the City of Rochester launched the Pace Car Program.